Feds suing poultry producers over unfair worker practices

 The government contends the data consulting firm helped to share the information about the workers’ compensation with the companies and their executives, the people said.
 By carrying out the scheme, officials allege the companies were able to compete less intensely for workers and reduce the amount of money and benefits they had to offer their employees, suppressing competition for poultry processing workers across the board, the people said.

-The defendants and unnamed co-conspirators in the lawsuit account for hiring about 90 percent of all chicken processing jobs in the nation, one of the people said.
+The defendants and unnamed co-conspirators in the lawsuit account for hiring about 90% of all chicken processing jobs in the nation, one of the people said.

 The suit is the latest example of the Justice Department’s antitrust enforcement targeting companies the government believes engage in anticompetitive behavior to stifle workers or harm consumers.
 It also comes as the department continues a broader investigation into labor abuses in the poultry industry.

-Note: This story has been corrected to show the settlement calls for restitution of $84.8 million, not $84.4 million.